 The Sugar Law Center is affiliated with the National Lawyer's Guild.

-For the fourth consecutive year, Rhode Island legislators have introduced a bill to adopt a state WARN Act.
-House bill 5508 and Senate bill 0230 would establish the Rhode Island Worker Protection and Job Loss Notification Act.
-Both bills were introduced in February and are pending before the House Labor Committee and Senate Labor Committee respectively.
+For the fourth consecutive year, Rhode Island legislators have introduced before the General Assembly bills to adopt a state WARN Act.
+House bill 5508 and Senate bills 0230 and 0367 would establish the Rhode Island Worker Protection and Job Loss Notification Act.
+The bills were introduced in February and are pending before the House Labor Committee and Senate Labor Committee respectively.

-Representatives Slater, Silva, Williams, and Diaz introduced the House bill and Senators Senators Crowley, Pichardo, Goldin, Sosnowski, and Conley introduced the Senate version.
+Representatives Slater, Silva, Williams, and Diaz introduced the House bill and Senators Crowley, Pichardo, Goldin, Sosnowski, and Conley introduced the Senate versions.
 Kudos to each.

 Minnesota legislators Rep. Ryan Winkler and Rep. Mike Sundin introduced a bill, HF 1266, on March 5, 2013.
 The bill would require employers to give at least 30 days notice before undertaking a worksite closing or mass layoff affecting 25 or more employees.
 The law would apply to any employer of 25 or more employees.
 By lowering the triggering thresholds, the bill seeks to expand worker protections by covering more employers and more displaced workers.
 As a trade-off for expanded coverage, the notice period is shorter than that found under federal law.